AIoTwin/fl-orchestrator/tutorial/README.md

-# AIoTwin 3rd Summer School: Hands-on Session on AIoTwin Orchestration Middleware
+# Hands-on Session on AIoTwin Orchestration Middleware

 This is the README for the **Hands-on Session on AIoTwin Orchestration Middleware Part II.: Framework for Adaptive Orchestration of FL Pipelines​**.
 This README shows step-by-step instructions for running an FL pipeline using our framework on the UNIZG-FER infrastructure.